itay-grudev/capistrano-env_config/README.md

 Copyright Itay Grudev (c) 2017.

-This gem and all associated documentation is distributed under the terms of the GNU GPL v3 license.
+This gem and all associated documentation is distributed under the terms of the MIT license.